darkfoxdeveloper/LongV6270/README.md

 ## TODO
 - Reborn system (Incomplete)
+- Battle system (First touch attack maybe not are working good or are a problem if have difference in Dodge or similar)
+- Nobility have some issues, in new characters not showing icon
+- Some problems when user login and other player have it on screen, in some cases not loading ok
 - OfflineTG (Incomplete, not working)
 - Prestige System
 - Hero System (Not fully because need some more data in database but working for first 4 goals)